Absentee Voting > Information & Eligibility

 What is the application process for obtaining an absentee ballot?

 Ohio law provides separate application processes for different classifications of absentee voters (militia, armed services, overseas, etc.).
 In all cases, absentee ballots must be applied for in writing.
 If you are properly registered to vote, you must submit your written request to the Board of Elections of the county in which your voting residence is located.
 Your request must contain certain information and your original signature.
-You may, but are not required to, use an application form prescribed by the Ohio Secretary of State.
+You are required to use an application form prescribed by the Ohio Secretary of State.
+Military and overseas voters may continue to use the Federal Post Card Application (FPCA) or submit a Federal Write-in Absentee Ballot (FWAB).
+Note: State and federal law make additional accommodations for military and overseas voters.
+Please visit MilitaryVotes.Ohio.gov for more information

 Note: Please read all instructions carefully, print the form (the form is an Adobe PDF file), complete and sign it and mail to: